 Why We Like It

-SumoPayroll is noteworthy for the depth it brings to managing payroll for consultants.
+SumoPayroll is noteworthy for the depth it brings to managing payroll for Consultants.
 It captures critical compliance details such as PAN, TAN, and GST within structured profiles, then applies TDS calculations based on services delivered.
 Coupled with service tracking and documentation of payments, it provides a level of oversight for contractors that many small-business payroll providers just don’t accommodate.

 User Rating